revanthmahajan24/Chat-Bot-For-Information-And-Weather-Forecasting/README.md

 # Python Chatbot
-Hello, and welcome to Python Chatbot!
-This program was created by Kapilesh Pennichetty and Sanjay Balasubramanian.
+Hello, and welcome to Python Chatbot!.
 Through user interaction, it can do the following:

 - Retrieve the summary of a Wikipedia article
 - Find the weather of any location, automatically by finding the user's location using their external IP address*, or manually by prompting the user to enter a city